Kalamazoo Solar reports electricity production on track after first year in business

 The first year of operation for Kalamazoo Solar shows that even though Michigan’s weather is fickle, the amount of electricity a solar array can generate can be predicted.

-"We ended the year within 0.5 percent of our projected output," says Connor Fields, who designed the array of 756 solar panels on a 1.5 acre solar energy farm in Galesburg.
-The panels are mounted on racks that allow the panels to be repositioned to take advantage of the changing angles of the sun.
-Fields says the company the most efficient of the larger arrays that have been built in the state for that reason.
+“We ended the year within 0.5 percent of our projected output,” says Connor Fields, who designed the array of 756 solar panels on a 1.5 acre solar energy farm in Galesburg.
+Racks that allow the panels to be repositioned to take advantage of the changing angles of the sun.
+Fields calls the company the most efficient of the larger arrays that have been built in the state.

 Fields also says they are finding when viewed over a long period of time electrical generation can be predicted.